-Indicators Definition 8.1 Sponsoring Cumulative amount of cash or value of services provided by na return for an on-screen credit.
-Cumulative amount of cash or value of services provided by national sponsors solely in return for an on-screen credit.
-8.2 Product placement Cumulative amount of fees paid by national third parties in exchange for the inclusion of their commercial products in the film. , Cumulative amount of cash or value of services donated by national third parties.
+Indicators Definition 8.1 Sponsoring Cumulative amount of cash or value of services provided by national sponsors solely in return for an on-screen credit.
+8.2 Product placement Cumulative amount of fees paid by national third parties in exchange for the inclusion of their commercial products in the film.
+8.3 Donations Cumulative amount of cash or value of services donated by national third parties.
 This category includes for example crowd-funding monies which do not establish any equity rights and / or net profit participation.
 8.4 Other Cumulative amount of funds provided by other national financing sources.